ztachip/ztachip/README.md

 ## Build ztachip as micropython port
 You are required to complete the previous build procedure for standalone image even if your target image is micropython image.
+Below is procedure to build micropython image after you have completed the standalone image build procedure.

 ```
 git clone https://github.com/micropython/micropython.git